jbuckman/jbuckman.github.io/_posts/2023-01-02-rationality-definition-critique.md

 It would feel appropriate if his downfall was for properly mythical reasons, like a deep commitment to literal [expected-value maximizing].
 But I think in the end it will probably have at least as much to do with the normal human vices that we all have to struggle against.

-Putting the object-level question of the true reason for the collapse aside[^0], note the implied contrast between the noble commitment to expectation-maxing and grubby reality of human vice.
+Putting the object-level question of the true reason for the collapse[^0] aside, note the implied contrast between the noble commitment to expectation-maxing and grubby reality of human vice.
 There is an underlying assumption that taking 2.1x-or-nothing bets is a noble ideal; that we should all aspire to overcome our fears, surpass our animal instincts, and execute perfectly EV-maxing decision-making in our own lives.

 But this is a fundamentally confused position.